The restaurant intelligence already powering AI dining answers.

 Custom volume pricing, SLAs, dedicated support, and enhanced field access.

-For reference: Yelp charges $25/1,000 calls for raw reviews and ratings.
+For reference: comparable restaurant data APIs charge $25/1,000 calls for raw reviews and ratings.
 Seemor's free tier delivers structured intelligence including letter grades and TL;DR summaries at no cost.

 About